March 5. Today's Birthdays

 She has been appointed to her recent post in January 2021.

-Talgat Mukhtarov (1966) - member of the higher command of the Armed Forces of Kazakhstan, Lieutenant General.
+Talgat Mukhtarov (1966) the Deputy Head of the State Security Service of Kazakhstan.

 Born in Temirtau, Karaganda region, he graduated from the Bukenov Karaganda State University, completed higher academic courses at the National Defense University of Kazakhstan.